 - Stir to make sure the beef is all coated with the curry sauce.

-- Add half of the coconut “tail” (the remaining thin, watery part) and just enough water to cover the beef.
+- Add the remaining coconut milk to the pan as well as just enough water to cover the beef.

 - Add about ¼ cup of fish sauce and 2 tablespoons of chopped palm sugar to the pot and bring the whole thing to a boil.